 Think of employee experience like an orchestra: every instrument matters, but the conductor ensures the music comes together harmoniously.
 In the workplace, leadership is that conductor… but the music?
 That’s everyone, from peers to managers to HR teams.

-So, while improving EX is a collective effort, it requires strong, visible leadership to guide the organization and ensure every touchpoint aligns with the desired experience.
-When responsibility is shared but accountability is clear, organizations create environments where employees feel supported, connected, and empowered to do their best work.
+So while improving EX is a collective effort, it requires strong, visible leadership to guide the organization and ensure every touchpoint aligns with the desired experience.
+When responsibility is shared but accountability is clear—starting at the top—organizations create environments where employees feel supported, connected, and empowered to do their best work.

 How to Improve the Employee Experience